Navid200/xDrip/docs/Nightscout_page.md

 Nightscout can be a repository of all your xDrip readings.
 Your readings are important because you need them to create a report for your endocrinologist.
-You yourself may like to create reports for different time periods in order to examine how your control has changed over long periods of time.
+You may like to create reports for different time periods in order to examine how your control has changed over long periods of time.
 Without a repository, all your readings will be on your phone.
 What happens if you lose your phone or if your phone is broken?

 In addition, you can also use Nightscout as a server for your followers.